-The mission of the Yolo Community Foundation is to inspire and support giving and to provide philanthropic leadership in our community.
+For nearly 20 years, the Yolo Community Foundation has worked to inspire and support giving and provide philanthropic leadership in Yolo County.
+We do that in three primary ways: